google/lovefield/docs/spec/03_life_of_db.md

 Users are free to use two or more database instances at the same program and the same time.

-#### 3.1.1 Testing Support
+#### 3.1.1 Volatile Storage

+In certain use cases, persistent storage is not required or even a bad idea.
-Persisting test data onto persistent storage in unit tests is generally not a good idea.
-It usually slows down the test, and also requires test infrastructure support for removing persisted data.
-In Lovefield, a testing support is provided to make sure all data are volatile.
-One can explicitly call
+For example, persisting test data onto persistent storage in unit tests is typically undesirable.
+It slows down the test, and requires test infrastructure support for removing persisted data.
+In Lovefield, one can use a pure in-memory storage to make sure all data are volatile by calling

 ```js
 db.getInstance(onUpgrade, /* opt_volatile */ true)
 ```

 to force all data are stored and retrieve data from memory cache only.
-The `onUpgrade` can be replaced with undefined if the upgrade logic is not of interest.
+The `onUpgrade` must be `undefined` in this case since upgrading volatile data store is not applicable.

 ### 3.2 Multi-Process Connection